How to Choose a Bank

-As you narrow down your list, look at important features that you’ll actually use on a day-to-day basis.
-You don’t want dealing with your bank to be a miserable experience.
+As you narrow down your list, look for important features that you’re likely to use on a day-to-day basis.
+You don’t want interactions with your bank to be a miserable experience.

-Bank to bank transfers: look for banks that offer free electronic transfers to other bank accounts.
+Bank to bank transfers: Look for banks that offer free electronic transfers to other bank accounts.
 This is standard with most online banks, but brick-and-mortar banks can do it too.
-This makes it much easier to manage your money and change banks.
+Transfers make it much easier to manage your money and change banks.

-Texting and email alerts: we all get busy, and it’s nice to get a heads up from your bank if something is happening in your account.
-You might also want a quick update on your bank balance without logging into your account.
+Texting and email alerts: We all get busy, and it’s nice to get a heads up from your bank when something is happening in your account.
+You might also want a quick update on your bank balance without needing to log into your account.
 Banks with texting options and automatic alerts make banking easy.

-Bank hours: if you’ll bank in person, are the hours suitable for your needs?
+Bank hours: If you prefer to bank in person, are the hours suitable for your needs?
 Some banks and credit unions offer weekend and evening hours (at least at the drive-through).

 A Word About Safety

-If a bank or credit union fails, you should not lose any money as long as your deposits are below the maximum limits (currently $250,000 per depositor per institution, and it’s possible to have more than $250,000 of “your” money covered at a bank).
+If a bank or credit union fails, you should not lose any money as long as your deposits are below the maximum limits (currently $250,000 per depositor per institution, and it’s possible to have more than $250,000 of “your” money covered at one institution).

-Once you’ve chosen an account, it’s time to go through the formalities of opening and funding it.
-Some institutions let you do everything online, and that’s a quick and easy option if you’re tech-savvy.
-If not, plan for a visit to the branch, and bring identification and an initial deposit (cash works, or you might write a check or make an electronic transfer).
+Once you choose an account, it’s time to go through the formalities of opening and funding it.
+Some institutions let you do everything online, which is a quick and easy option if you’re tech-savvy.
+If not, plan for a visit to the branch, and bring identification and an initial deposit (cash may work, or you might write a check or make an electronic transfer).

 For more details on the process, see How to Open a Bank Account.